Muhao-Chen/muhao-chen.github.io/_pages/resources.md

 <div style="text-align: justify;" markdown="1">

-The distinction between strcuture design, materials, and control are becoming increasingly blurred, and one structure with more functionalities are being of greater needs.
-So, we would like to develop and offer more and more tools to help engineers knit efficient structures that physics and their imagination allow and motivate students to rethink and study structures in a more fundamental way.
+The distinction between structure design, materials, and control are becoming increasingly blurred, and structures with more functionalities are of more significant need.
+So, we would like to develop and offer more and more tools to help engineers knit efficient structures that physics and their imagination allow and motivate students to rethink and study structures more fundamentally.

 <td><figure><img src="{{ site.url }}/images/rffi/plane_rocket_sub.png" width="200"/></figure></td>

 We appreciate your interest in our research.
-We are open and willing to answer any question and appreciate your help in improving the software.
+We are open and willing to answer any question and appreciate your help improving the software.
 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 ### Modeling of Tensegrity Structures ([MOTES](https://github.com/Muhao-Chen/Modeling_of_Tensegrity_Structures_MOTES))

-[MOTES](https://github.com/Muhao-Chen/Modeling_of_Tensegrity_Structures_MOTES) provides two categories for the analysis of any tensegrity structure.
+[MOTES](https://github.com/Muhao-Chen/Modeling_of_Tensegrity_Structures_MOTES) provides two categories for analyzing any tensegrity structure.
 Firstly, static analysis provides the minimum mass of the tensegrity structure by optimizing tensile forces in the strings and compressive forces in the bars in the absence of external forces (self-equilibrium state) and in the presence of given external forces.
 Secondly, the dynamic analysis uses a second-order matrix differential equation to simulate the dynamics of any complexity of the tensegrity structures.
-This dynamic model assumes the bars to be rigid and strings to exhibit linear elastic behavior.
+This dynamic model assumes the bars are rigid and strings exhibit linear elastic behavior.
 Some demos are shown below.

 <figure><img src="{{ site.url }}/images/rffi/motes.png" width="200"/></figure>